high90/high90/_content/1-blog/2015-07-20-0700-scarfolk-council.md

 The whole site is full of beautifully-wrong-yet-perfect recreations of 1970s-era design like the awesome book covers above.

 Be careful while visiting.
-If you're like me you might not stop until you've scoured the whole site.
+If you're like me you might not stop until you've read through the whole site.